Maximum Overdrive: Remake

-Potential remake
+Potential second remake

 In October 2020, Stephen King's son Joe Hill expressed interest in writing and directing a Maximum Overdrive remake with some alterations to the original material.

 In popular culture

-The episode "Maximum Homerdrive" (1999) on The Simpsons features a plot where Homer takes over a truck driver's delivery and finds out that his truck is controlled by an on-board computer.
+The 10th season episode "Maximum Homerdrive" (1999) of The Simpsons features a plot where Homer Simpson (Dan Castellaneta) takes over truck driver Red Barclay (Hank Azaria)'s delivery and finds out that his truck is controlled by an on-board computer.
 Yeardley Smith, who plays Connie in the film, is the voice of Lisa Simpson in the show.